rbdannenberg/arco/doc/ugens.md

 '''
 monodistortion(input, gain, tone, volume)
 '''

-The `monodistortion` unit generator applies a nonlinear distortion effect to an audio signal, modifying its harmonic content and amplitude characteristics.
-The input signal can have multiple channels, which are first summed into a mono signal using the `route` unit generator.
-Each input channel is explicitly routed to a single output channel (0).
-The `gain` parameter is scaled by `1/sqrt(N)`, where `N` is the number of input channels.
+The input signal can have multiple channels, which are first summed into a mono signal and scaled by `gain`.
+After processing in mono, the signal is fanned out and blended with the original input signal using `wetdry` to control the balance from pure input (`wetdry` = 0) to pure effect (`wetdry` = 1).

-The processing chain contains a first-order high-pass filter set at 720 Hz, which removes low-frequency components that could cause unwanted distortion artifacts.
-The filtered signal is then passed through a cubic nonlinear distortion function, controlled by the `gain` parameter, which shapes the signal by introducing harmonic content and increasing saturation.
-After distortion, the signal is passed through a low-pass filter with a cutoff frequency determined by the `tone` parameter.
-This filter helps shape the final tonal characteristics of the distorted signal, allowing for control over the brightness or warmth of the effect.
+The processing chain contains a first-order high-pass filter set at 720 Hz, which removes low-frequency components.
+The filtered signal is then passed through a cubic nonlinear distortion function, which shapes the signal by introducing harmonic content and saturation.
+After distortion, the signal is passed through a low-pass filter with a cutoff frequency determined by the `tone` parameter (in Hz), allowing for control over the brightness or warmth of the effect.
 Finally, the signal is multiplied by the `volume` parameter, controlling the output gain.

 After the signal is processed, the `wetdry` parameter is used to blend the distorted signal with the original input.
 When `wetdry` is set to 0, the output consists entirely of the original input signal.
 When set to 1, the output consists only of the distorted signal.
-Values in between allow for a balance between the dry and processed signals.
+Values in between allow for a balance between the dry and processed signals

 `/arco/monodistortion/new id chans gain tone volume` - Create a new monodistortion unit generator with `gain`, `tone`, and `volume` control